toji/toji.dev/webgpu-best-practices/render-bundles.md

 For applications that are **CPU bound**, meaning that they're having trouble feeding work to the GPU fast enough, render bundles can offer a valuable optimization tool.
 It's worth noting, however, that if a given WebGPU application is **GPU bound**, in that the main thing limiting it's performance is the GPU's fill rate or vertex processing speed, then using render bundles won't magically improve performance.
 They only reduce the CPU-side overhead of submitting commands.

 Still, it's rarely a bad idea to reduce CPU usage, even if that's not the primary bottleneck in your app!
 It can improve battery life, allow more overhead for other CPU operations, and potentially expand the range of devices your app works well on!
-Using render bundles where you can will rarely be deterimental to your application's performance.
+Using render bundles where you can will rarely be detrimental to your application's performance.

 ## Using Render Bundles